 Supreme Court opens the door

-Until a few months ago, landowners were barred from bringing such taking (also called inverse condemnation) claims in federal court.
+Until a few months ago, landowners were barred from bringing such taking claims (also called inverse condemnation) in federal court.
 But last June the U.S. Supreme Court, in a case out of Pennsylvania, flung open the federal courthouse doors to allow property owners to sue in federal court for violation of their constitutional rights by local government officials.
 Under the federal Civil Rights Act, landowners may also recover their attorneys’ fees and costs if they win.

 A landmark case